 The general partners of the partnership are Gymno Corporation and Michael R. Burwell.
-Most partnership business is conducted through RMC, which arranges services and maintains the loan portfolio for the benefit of the partnership.
+Most partnership business is conducted through Redwood Mortgage Corp.
+(RMC), which arranges services and maintains the loan portfolio for the benefit of the partnership.
 The fees received by the general partners are paid pursuant to the partnership agreement and are determined at the sole discretion of the general partners, subject to limitations imposed by the partnership agreement.
 In the past the general partners have elected not to take the maximum compensation.
-See Note 3 (General Partners and Related Parties) to the financial statements included in Part I, Item 1 of this Report for a detailed discussion of the various partnership activities for which related parties are compensated.
+See Note 3 (General Partners and Related Parties) to the financial statements included in Part I, Item 1. of this Report for a detailed discussion of the various partnership activities for which the general partners and related parties are compensated.

-$Contributed\ Capital$
+Contributed Capital

-The general partners jointly or severally are required to contribute 1/10 of 1% in cash contributions as proceeds from the offerings are received from the limited partners.
-As of March 31, 2011 and December 31, 2010, a general partner, Gymno Corporation, had contributed \$9,766 as capital in accordance with Section 4.02(a) of the partnership agreement.
+The general partners jointly or severally are required to contribute to the partnership an amount equal to 1/10 of 1% of the aggregate capital contributions of the limited partners.
+As of March 31, 2011 and December 31, 2010, a general partner, Gymno Corporation, had contributed \$11,973 as capital in accordance with the partnership agreement.